repository-service-tuf/repository-service-tuf/docs/source/devel/design.rst

 * It is a centralized queue service for tasks.
 * This queue is used as `Broker by Celery
   <https://docs.celeryq.dev/en/stable/getting-started/backends-and-brokers/index.html#broker-overview>`_.
+* :ref:`devel/design:Repository Service TUF Worker` and
-* :ref:`devel/design:Repository Service TUF Worker` defines the supported Queue servers.
+  :ref:`devel/design:Repository Service TUF API` define the supported Queue servers.

 Backend Result